What is a GIT/REP (real property) form?

 I am a New Jersey resident individual, estate, or trust.
 Which form am I required to complete & sign in order to record the deed?

-A New Jersey resident individual, estate, or trust is required to complete & sign the GIT/REP-3 form in order to record the deed.
+A New Jersey resident individual, estate, or trust must complete and sign the GIT/REP-3 form in order to record the deed.

 I am not a New Jersey resident individual, estate, or trust.
-Which form am I required to complete & sign in order to record the deed?
+Which form am I required to complete and sign in order to record the deed?

-A nonresident individual, estate, or trust is required to complete and sign the GIT/REP-1 or GIT/REP-2 form in order to record the deed unless the nonresident individual, estate, or trust meets one of the seller's assurances listed on the GIT/REP-3 form.
+A nonresident individual, estate, or trust is required to complete and sign the GIT/REP-1 (at closing) or GIT/REP-2 (pre-closing) form in order to record the deed, unless the nonresident individual, estate, or trust meets one of the seller's assurances listed on the GIT/REP-3 form.

-Is a taxpayer listed on a deed as having life estate rights required to complete Forms GIT/REP?
+Is a taxpayer listed on a deed as having life estate rights required to complete any GIT/REP forms?

 Is a GIT/REP form required for master deeds, leases, or deeds of easement?